What will I learn?

 - Continuous in situ methods for gases, particulates and flow monitoring

-- Gas composition calculations.
+- Gas composition calculations and uncertainty estimation.

 Who should attend?